 - Other: All Transportation in the Edinburgh, Galashiels and Orkney area, including Trains, Taxis and Trams have increased their services in line with travel safety guidelines.
-In order to

 Face coverings travelling to and from Campus

 The University follows the Scottish Government Guidance on the Use of Face Coverings.
-A face covering must be worn by all passengers and staff or operators in the following settings:

 Travelling by bus to and from our Edinburgh campus

 Updated details of Lothian bus services and timetables.
 This includes all information for Heriot-Watt services 25, 34, 35, 45 & N25.
 A pdf map details the revised routes for services 35 and 45 through the campus.

 Visit Lothian Buses Student Portal for further information.

 The 63 service has transferred to First, and is extended to Balerno.
 First have published the timetable on their website.